MIDItransform help (online MIDI web applet)

 As with the other slide functions, you can type any number into the field for greater range and accuracy than the slider would otherwise allow (fractional numbers included).

-Swap an instrument for another one, or change the volume of an instrument!
+Swap an instrument for another one, or change the volume or pitch of an instrument!

 You will need to make sure you pick the right instrument to change from, so if you wish to see what instruments the MIDI originally used, look in the "Advanced MIDI info" box.

-If you are changing the volume, make sure that the instrument you're adjusting is in the "Change instrument from:" column, and not the "To instrument:" column.
+If you are changing the volume or pitch, make sure that the instrument you're adjusting is in the "Change instrument from:" column, and not the "To instrument:" column.

 Experiment with the dozens of predefined modes or create a brand new one!
 Find out what Paul McCartney's 'Yesterday' or Mozart's 'Eine Kleine Nacht Music' sounds like in a minor key!
 How about a medieval or blues version of Abba's 'Dancing queen' or Gershwin's 'Rhapsody in Blue'?
 This functionality of MIDItransform is the most fun to mess about with and is unique to this software as far as I know.